HappyGoFishing/custom-cpu-v1/readme.md

 | r6    | General purpose register                        | 00111       |
 | r7    | General purpose register                        | 01000       |

-### Keywords used in this diagram and their corresponding values
+### Useful details and information

+All immediate values are 32bits in length and can be s32 or u32

 | KEY   | VALUE                              |
 |-------|------------------------------------|